Sensory processing: Sensorimotor system

 Hand eye coordination is one example of sensory integration.
 In this case, we require a tight integration of what we visually perceive about an object, and what we tactilely perceive about that same object.
 If these two senses were not combined within the brain, then one would have less ability to manipulate an object.
 Eye–hand coordination is the tactile sensation in the context of the visual system.
-The visual system is very static, in that it doesn't move around much, but the hands and other parts used in tactile sensory collection can freely move around.
+The visual system is very static, in that it does not move around much, but the hands and other parts used in tactile sensory collection can freely move around.
 This movement of the hands must be included in the mapping of both the tactile and visual sensations, otherwise one would not be able to comprehend where they were moving their hands, and what they were touching and looking at.
 An example of this happening is looking at an infant.
 The infant picks up objects and puts them in his mouth, or touches them to his feet or face.
 All of these actions are culminating to the formation of spatial maps in the brain and the realization that "Hey, that thing that's moving this object is actually a part of me."
 Seeing the same thing that they are feeling is a major step in the mapping that is required for infants to begin to realize that they can move their arms and interact with an object.
 This is the earliest and most explicit way of experiencing sensory integration.